fpadovani/fpadovani.github.io/about.md

 Hello :)

-I am Francesca, a first-year PhD student in the [InClow group](https://inclow-lm.github.io/) in Groningen.
-My research sits at the intersection of language acquisition and language modeling: I am interested in how infants learn and process language, and in how child-directed input can be leveraged to train cognitively more plausible models.
+I am Francesca, a second-year PhD student in the [InClow group](https://inclow-lm.github.io/) in Groningen.
+My research sits at the intersection of language acquisition and language modeling: I am interested in how infants learn and process language, and how child-directed input can be leveraged to train more cognitively plausible models.
+My project has a specific focus on Morphologically Rich Languages.
 More broadly, I aim to contribute to the development of polyglot and inclusive language technologies that reflect the richness of real-world linguistic heterogeneity.

 I feel grateful to be part of such a wonderful, ever-growing research environment, surrounded by colleagues whose curiosity and generosity make every day stimulating and rewarding!